<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/69b5a97b2b0b822a099f5e57/45b5da3d-eb96-431a-b8f1-11de72bcdaa1/image00005.png</image:loc>

-<image:title>ARTICLES - The “Rosewood” Chair - The Eameses are known for innovation, with experiments of bending plywood and plastic moulding.
+<image:title>Articles - The “Rosewood” Chair - The Eameses are known for innovation, with experiments of bending plywood and plastic moulding.
 They are a husband-and-wife team, Charles Eames worked on the architectural and structural side of production and Ray Eames worked on the artistic and creative side.
 The blending of innovation and artistry led to furniture, which is timeless, functional and beautiful.
 My favourite objects they made are “Plywood Sculpture” (1943) and “Plywood Elephant” (1945) because they represent the Eameses so well: it is art mixed with genius engineering.</image:title>

 </image:image>